 Check Your Pet’s Bed

 Setting traps not only ensures bed bugs are stopped in their tracks, but it helps you to constantly monitor your room.
 Place the traps under the feet of the bed frame, so the bugs can’t make their way up into your mattress.
-If you’re having more of a mouse problem than a bed bug concern, check out the best way to set a mouse trap.
+Unlike mouse traps, bed bug traps aren’t great for exterminating the problem.
+They’re more useful for helping you identify an infestation in the first place.